 Who Am I

-Rovaughna E. Richardson resides in Charlotte, NC and is well prepared for her role in counseling and education in Ghana.
-She holds a masters of education in guidance and counseling, and another masters degree specializing in human development and family studies from Bowling Green State University in Ohio.
-She also has an undergraduate degree in social work from the same university.
-Richardson specializes in behavioral health with extensive experience working with young adults and families struggling with mental health and family dysfunction issues, as well as a focus on staff and community development.
+Rovaughna E. Richardson of Charlotte, NC, birth place, Dayton, Ohio, holds a masters of education in guidance and counseling, and another masters degree specializing in human development and family studies from Bowling Green State University in Ohio.
+Graduate of the College of Counseling and Psychology Executive Certificate Program by Trinity Theological Seminary, Ghana, West Africa, also has an undergraduate degree in social work from the Bowling Green State University.
+Rovaughna specializes in behavioral health with extensive experience working with young adults and families struggling with mental health and family dysfunction issues, as well as a focus on community development through the Continuum Missions Model of Sustainability.™